Ulises Carrión: Career

 Carrión was born in San Andres Tuxtla, Veracruz, Mexico in 1941.
 After studying philosophy and literature at the National University of Mexico, he started his career as a successful and respected young writer.
-In 1964 he received a grant for further studies at the Sorbonne Paris, France.
-Short after he went for studies to the Goethe Institute, Achenmühle, Germany, and to Leeds, England, where he studied English language and literature at the University and graduated with a diploma.
+In 1964 he received a grant for further studies at the Sorbonne in Paris, France.
+Shortly afterwards he went to study at the Goethe Institute in Achenmühle, Germany, and to Leeds, England, where he studied English language and literature at the University and graduated with a diploma.
 In 1972 he definitively settled in Amsterdam, an open and cosmopolitan city with a lot of artistic innovation and international exchanges.
+Here he became co-founder and member of the In-Out Center (1972-1974).
+During his tenure at In-Out Center, Carrión used a mimeograph machine to self-publish several artists' books under the imprint In-Out Productions, including Sonnet(s), Tell me what sort of wallpaper your room has and I will tell you who you are, and Amor, la palabra.
+He also held his first solo exhibition, Texts and Other Texts, at the In-Out Center from May 28-June 9, 1973.

-Here he became co-founder and member of the In-Out Center (1972-1975).
-In 1975, he founded Other Books and So, the first space of its kind devoted to all kind of artists’ publications, which in 1979 became the Other Books And So Archive.
+In 1975, he founded Other Books and So, the first space of its kind devoted to all varieties of artists’ publications, which in 1979 became the Other Books And So Archive.
 He was also the co-founder of the Vereniging van Videokunstenaars, later Time Based Arts (1983-1993) in Amsterdam, NL.
 Ulises Carrión died in 1989 in Amsterdam.

 Recent Reception

-Due to a certain cult of the overlooked and underestimated (post-)1960s avant-garde, Ulises Carrión has undergone an extraordinary appreciation in a few years.
-Exhibitions of his works and a flood of references to his artistic strategies and theories in current art works, essays, conferences, as well as newly annotated, listed, translated, and edited works give proof of the widespread reception today.
+Due to a certain cult of the overlooked and underestimated (post-)1960s avant-garde, Ulises Carrión has undergone an extraordinary appreciation in the 21st century.
+Exhibitions of his works and a flood of references to his artistic strategies and theories appear in current art works, essays, and conferences.
+Newly annotated, listed, translated, and edited works are further proof of renewed scholarly interest.
 The widespread reception of his manifesto The New Art of Making Books made him the central reference for the definition of the concept of the artist book.
 Also his bookshop gallery Other Books and So became, despite its short duration, a mythologized paragon.
-In particular in Latin America, Ulises Carrión is received for some time as an important conceptual compatriot.
+Ulises Carrión has long been recognized as an important conceptual compatriot to artists in Latin America.